-This one year advanced level course takes place at Chelsea Centre two days a week – Thursday and Friday.
+This one year course takes place at Chelsea two days a week – Thursday and Friday.
 You will study all aspects of early years practice from keeping children safe to legislation and theoretical perspectives.

-You will be required to complete 350 hours in placement or work (12 hours or 2 days a week), you need to demonstrate competence in work with babies, toddlers and pre-schoolers, you will be supported in achieving this.
-You will also undertake a longitudinal study of two children from 2 different age ranges.
+You will be required to complete 350 hours in placement or work (12 hours a week), you need to demonstrate competence in work with babies, toddlers and pre-schoolers.
+You will be supported in achieving this.
+You will also undertake a longitudinal study of children from different age ranges.

-The course gives you a ‘license to practice’ which means you can work unsupervised and manage or lead a room or setting.
-After one year of practice you can apply for the Advanced practitioner level 4 or the Foundation Degree in early years.
+The course gives you a ‘license to practice’ which means you can work unsupervised and manage a room or setting.
+After one year of practice you can apply for the Level 4 or the Foundation Degree in early years.

 The course is run in a dedicated classroom.
 It has computers for all students to use.
 You can also bring in your laptop.
 The college has a library/study centre where you can work in silence or small groups.
 You also have access to its books and ebooks.

-You will be assessed in your placement or work by our professional assessor to ensure you are implementing the best practice you are learning in college.
-You will have 4 asse
+You will be assessed in your placement by our professional assessor to ensure you are implementing the best practice you are learning in college.

 Fee concessions may be available depending on your individual circumstances